You are listening to the Sean Hannity Radio Show Podcast.

 But you know what the big lesson is?

-Because Donald Trump's a co counterpuncher.
+Because Donald Trump's a counterpuncher.

-I consider myself a bit of a counterpuncher, so I understand his instincts to always want to fight back, but there are times Linda, how many times have I said to you there's only so many fights I can I can have at once?
+But there are times, Linda, how many times have I said to you, there's only so many fights I can have at once?

-And I said I just can't deal with that fight now.
+And I said, I just can't deal with that fight now.

-And I would just say when Hillary predictably drops the kitchen sink and regurgitates like a good little robot like Tim Kane was last night.
+And I would just say, when Hillary predictably drops the kitchen sink and regurgitates like a good little robot like Tim Kaine was last night, everything that Donald Trump said, I have memorized it.

 I will put out my list again and again and again and again.

-I go back to my list again and again and again and again I go back to my list again.
+I go back to my list again and again and again and again.

 If you're looking for a robot as your president, then you found your team.